tobogganhill/supplychain/README.md

-# Supply chain & data auditing
+# Supply Chain & Data Auditing

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
-The user story is similar to any commonly used supply chain process.
-A Seller can add items to the inventory system stored in the blockchain.
-A Buyer can purchase such items from the inventory system.
+This repository containts an Ethereum DApp demonstrating a Supply Chain flow between a Seller and a Buyer.
+A Seller can add items to the inventory system stored on the blockchain.
+A Buyer can purchase these items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+Additionally, a Seller can mark an item as Shipped, and a Buyer can mark an item as Received.

-The DApp User Interface when running should look like...
+The DApp User Interface when running should look like the following:

 ![truffle test](images/ftc_product_overview.png)